ddm560/crawler_scoring/README.md

 This tool takes a list of domains, crawls each site, extracts signals related to content quality and monetization patterns, and then assigns a score for how strong the domain looks for programmatic advertising use.

+It is designed as a heuristic screening tool for open exchange whitelist / blacklist candidate generation.
+It is not a performance predictor.

 It runs in 2 steps:

 1. `extract_features.py` (crawl + feature extraction)